What is Zakat?

 • Who receives it?

-Allah, exalted be He, stipulates in the Qur’an the categories that are recipients of Zakat: “The gifts (here the expression gifts, “sadaqat”, alludes specifically to zakat) are only for the needy, the poor, those who labor in collecting and distributing them, for those who have their hearts tamed, for ransoming slaves, for those burdened with debts, for the cause in the way of Allah and for the son of the way.
-This is a prescription from Allah and Allah is Knowing and Wise.”
+“Gifts (here the expression gifts, “sadaqat,” refers specifically to zakat) are only for the needy, the poor, those who work to collect and distribute them, for those whose hearts are tamed, for ransoming slaves, for those burdened by debt, for the cause in the way of Allah and for the son of the way.
+This is a prescription of Allah and Allah is Knowing and Wise.”
+(9:60)

-(9:60) This stipulates that there are 8 categories who receive Zakat: (1) the needy, (2) the poor, (3) those who work to collect and distribute it, (4) those whose hearts are tamed (close to Islam), (5) to ransom slaves, (6) for those overwhelmed by debts, (7) for those who strive in the cause of Allah, (8) for travelers who have no means.
+This stipulates that there are 8 categories that receive Zakat: (1) the needy, (2) the poor, (3) those who work to collect and distribute it, (4) those whose hearts are tamed (close to Islam), (5) to ransom slaves, (6) to those burdened by debt, (7) to those who strive in the cause of Allah, (8) to travelers who have no means.

-These are the categories mentioned in the Qur’an, but in making them applicable, the ulama have established the necessary parameters to be able to clearly discern to whom Zakat is given and what it can be used for by dividing these eight categories into further sub-categories.
+These are the categories mentioned in the Qur’an, but when it comes to making them applicable, the ulama have established the necessary parameters to be able to clearly discern to whom Zakat is given and what it can be used for by dividing these eight categories into other subcategories.

 • How is it collected?